ivn-maria/Modern-DevOps-Practices-Project/README.md

 delivery process, and merge it to the main branch when needed.
 So in this step I created the "develop" branch and started to work there.

-SDLC phase: Code (they pertain to organizing and managing code branches)
+SDLC phase: Code (they belong to organizing and managing code branches)

 ### Style Checks

 Task: execute checks that are intended to enforce a consistent coding style across the project

 Process: The process of the style checks included adding licence. contributing and .editorconfig, and then executing flake8, editorconfig-checker and mardownlint-cli.
-After fixing the inconcictencies of the files, I started my workflow pipeline with these three security checks.
+After fixing the inconsistencies of the files, I started my workflow pipeline with these three security checks.

 SDLC phase: Code (they ensure code consistency and adherence to coding